notrage/mini-shell/README.md

 # Mini Shell
-This is a university project that aim to create a mini shell
+This is a university project (in collaboration with [Axel Deleuze-Dordron](https://github.com/Stonksmen)) that aim to create a mini shell
 ## How to use ?
 - First of all, you will need to clone this git repository: git clone git@github.com:notrage/mini-shell.git
 - You will need to compile this project using this command : `make`